-14. An individual who is re-hired by the County within 730 days after employment has been terminated shall have prior qualifying service with the County counted toward months of service for calculating the waiting period and the rate of vacation accrual.
-A full-time employee who moves to part-time and then returns to full-time within 730 days shall have prior qualifying service with the County counted toward months of service for calculating the waiting period and rate of vacation accrual.
+15. An employee who is re-hired by the County within 730 days after employment has been terminated shall have prior qualifying service with the County counted toward years of service for calculating the waiting period and the rate of vacation accrual.
+A full-time employee who moves to part-time and then returns to full-time within 730 days shall have prior qualifying service with the County counted toward years of service for calculating the waiting period and rate of vacation accrual.